MatAtBread/ApiPublisher/README.md

 Example
 ========

-A full example of a nodejs-based published API, API client and browser client can be in the /test directory of the ApiPublisher package.
+A full example of a nodejs-based published API, nodejs API client and browser client can be in the /test directory of the ApiPublisher package.

 To start the API server:
 	node server.js